SANTAS NEW SLEIGH

-Santa’s New Sleigh is booking now for 2019, please see Sam Bradshaw Productions for further information
+Santa’s New Sleigh is booking now, please see Sam Bradshaw Productions for further information

 Western Park Gazette – Helen Knott

 Why on earth would you pay money to go and see Father Christmas in a department store when you could be seeing him at Curve?
 Santa’s New Sleigh is a lovely Curve production for the little believers in your world.
 Dibs and Sprocket, played by Victoria Croft and Ian Keir Attard are on the mark as ditzy, fast moving Elves trying to get Santa’s new sleigh ready for the big night.
 Sprocket has been napping on the job, Elf and Safety need to be obeyed and the sleigh is in pieces.
 With the help of snow, singing and little fingers they might just be ready.
 Director Tim Ford has put together a combination of cracker jokes and slapstick which kept my little one in stitches and they had no shortage of volunteers from the audience to help make the sleigh look good for Santa.

 Chris Tutty’s set is suitably magical for the elves workshop, very good wrapping, and a better elf costume is not to be found in all the land.
 It was lovely to see the interaction between the elves and the children as a sort of orderly chaos reigned and the story was kept on track but something new created.
 The big man arrived with just enough fanfare not to be terrifying and he was immediately surrounded by children wanting to say hello and collect their gift.
 At around an hour, the production was spot on for under fives with short attention spans and parents are allowed to take pictures of their kids as they participate.
 It’s a lovely way to warm up to Christmas.